MarvinLeo/Recommendation-Based-on-Markov-model/README.md

 # Recommendation-Based-on-Markov-model
-This repo trys to build a markov-model with several human-factor parameters to realized "human mind" recommendation system.
+This repo trys to build a markov-model with several human-factor parameters to realized a more "human mind" recommendation system.